Northeast Airlines: Waiting to merge

-In 1969, following a long period of financial difficulties, Northeast announced its intention to merge with Northwest Airlines.
+At the end of 1969, following a long period of financial difficulties, Northeast announced its intention to merge with Northwest Airlines.
 The merger was approved by both the CAB and President Richard Nixon in 1970, but it was conditional upon relinquishing the Miami-Los Angeles route.
 Northwest terminated the merger negotiations in March 1971, and Northeast announced a new merger plan with Delta Air Lines the following month.
 The Delta merger was approved in May 1972, with the same condition that Delta could not operate the Miami-Los Angeles route.
 The merger was completed in August 1972.
+Note the delays between each merger announcement and final disposition.
+The CAB process took a long time, during which the company continued to lose a lot of money.